A seminormal form for partition algebras: Abstract

 \section{Abstract}

-Using a new presentation for partition algebras [\href{http://arxiv.org/abs/1009.1939}{arXiv:1009.1939}], we give explicit combinatorial formulae for the seminormal representations of the partition algebras.
-Our results generalise to the partition algebras the classical formulae given by Young for the symmetric group.
+Using a new presentation for partition algebras (J.~Algebraic Combin.~37(3):401--454, 2013), we derive explicit combinatorial formulae for the seminormal representations of the partition algebras.
+These results generalise to the partition algebras the classical formulae given by Young for the symmetric group.